 “Under the guise of free speech and free exchange of ideas, the letter appears to be asking for unrestricted freedom to espouse their points of view free from consequence or criticism.
 There are only so many outlets, and while these individuals have the ability to write in them, they have no intention of sharing that space or acknowledging their role in perpetuating a culture of fear and silence among writers who, for the most part, do not look like the majority of the signatories.
 When they demand debates, it is on their terms, on their turf.”
 Quote from A More Specific Letter on Justice and Open Debate, TheObjective.Substack.com

 Last scenario: You’re so successful, your backlist takes up entire shelves at bookstores.
 You’re so successful, Masterclass invites you to teach an online course, and I sign up.
 The course workbook, written by Masterclass but endorsed by you, goes out with the following confusion.
 The excerpt teaches authors to find an agent but also insinuates authors can easily directly query the Big 5 without one.
 I emailed Masterclass about this incongruity in January 2017, but they’ve made no material changes to the text as of this writing.

 This post is part of the #AuthorToolboxBlogHop.
 So many great blogs to keep hopping through.
 Click here to join the hop and to see what other writing tips you can glean from this month’s edition.

 Have any iconic authors ever done anything that made you trust them less?
 Or maybe it’s something they didn’t say or do when they should have?
-Can you think of any exceptions to my logic, iconic authors with advice that never fails and/or consistently thoughtful worldviews.
+Can you think of any exceptions to my logic, iconic authors with consistently thoughtful worldviews and/or publishing advice that never fails.